vdsukhov/python-intro-course/_sources/chapters/intro.md

 The crucial step in this representation process is identifying and extracting important features that can be used to classify or analyze objects.

 Now, let's discuss why these tools are vital.
-Nowadays, we live in a technology-driven world where graphics.mp4an enormous amount of data is generated every day.
+Nowadays, we live in a technology-driven world where an enormous amount of data is generated every day.
 To analyze and extract meaningful insights from this data, programming plays a crucial role.
 Here are a few examples where manual analysis would be impossible or inefficient in terms of time spent.

 ### Black hole image